scloud19/SECipedia/AWS/EC2.md

-				If you set up an EBS and attach it to an instance, you need to do these steps lsblk - See file system and mount points
+				If you set up an EBS and attach it to an instance, you need to do these steps
+					NOTE: Sometimes when you create a volume from a snapshot, the data on the volume is contained in a partition (such as /dev/xvdf1) instead of the root of the volume.
+In such a case, you would mount the /dev/xvdf1 partition

+					lsblk - See file system and mount points
 						Thus you can see all attached EBS volumes file -s PATH_TO_VOLUME